 Zoning maps should be easily attainable at your local city planning agency.
 If they are not responsive, contacting your local government representative to hunt down a zoning map on your behalf may be effective.
 The local chamber of commerce may also have a zoning map.

 Zoning can be a huge impediment, so it is important that you acquire a zoning map early in the planning process.
-Many of the existing zoning laws and city plans were created at a time when in a time city planning was less sophisticated.
+Many of the existing zoning laws and city plans were created at a time when city planning was less sophisticated.
 Zoning plans are often optimized for cars and seek to maximize the separation between residential and commercial areas in a way not at all conducive to urban density or walkability.
 On top of that is the reality that zoning laws have often been used precisely for the purpose of impeding development for environmental justice communities.
-Yet just because an area is not properly zoned for the types of end uses that your project calls for does not mean that those properties should be abandoned, especially if they otherwise seem like a good fit for the corridor.
+Yet, just because an area is not properly zoned for the types of end uses that your project calls for does not mean that those properties should be abandoned, especially if they otherwise seem like a good fit for the corridor.

 As cities and townships have started to recognize the disparate impact of some of their own measures, they have also started to become more creative in helping communities work around cumbersome zoning processes.